General questions about the flex oven and the multi-drawers

 No, that is not possible.

-Yes, the BORA X BO can be installed inside a 60 cm deep standard oven unit.
+To be on the safe side, this should be measured in advance as not all standard niches are the same.
+The BORA X BO can usually be installed inside a 60-cm deep standard oven unit.
 An unobstructed 160 cm² ventilation cross-section from the plinth is to be taken into consideration, as well as a distance from the back of the appliance to the wall of at least 30 mm.

 Installation of a non-BORA cooktop above the BORA X BO is not recommended due to possible interference and would be at the user’s own risk.
 Installation under a BORA cooktop is not possible due to restrictions in terms of space and insufficient ventilation, which would be the case with this set-up; other appliances (dishwasher, built-in coffee machine, etc.) can be installed above or below the BORA X BO if the specifications for installing the BORA X BO and the other appliance are taken into account.